 Christmas Tree Skirts are a trendy decorating item during the Xmas season.
-They are completely functional and add a little extra character to other living room decorations.
-Though its exact origins remain a mystery, some historians have stated that Christmas tree skirts most likely originated from Germany, which is also where the decorating of trees started.
+They are functional and add a little extra character to other decorations.
+Although origins remain a mystery, some historians believe that Christmas tree skirts most likely originated from Germany, which is also where the decorating of trees started.

-During those days, real candles were used to decorate Xmas trees.
-However, using candles meant that there was a chance that a little fire might break out and to prevent this, a mat would be placed under the base of the Xmas tree.
-These mats were also used for collecting wax and needles that fell out of the tree.
+During those days, real candles were used to decorate trees.
+However, using candles meant that there was a chance that a fire might break out.
+To prevent this, a covering would be placed under the base of the Xmas tree.
+These covering were also used for collecting wax and needles that fell out of the tree.

 If you like sewing, here’s how to make a skirt for this Xmas.

 Nowadays, Christmas Tree Skirts are used mostly as a means of decoration to hide the unattractive tree stand.
-In a lot of homes, Xmas manger scenes get placed elsewhere; gifts gain the most attention under the Xmas tree.
-Below are three interesting Christmas tree skirt designs for 2017.
+In a lot of homes, Xmas manger scenes get placed elsewhere; gifts gain the most attention under the tree.

 Festive Christmas Tree Skirt by SewCraftyJess

-Batik and Velvet Patch Tree Skirt by Sew 4 Home
+Batik and velvet patch design by Sew 4 Home

 This Christmas tree skirt design features Victorian Velvet and Xmas Batik fabrics from Fabric Depot.
 Decorating homes using Batiks has grown familiar in a lot of households with various manufacturers coming up with unique designs.

 The motifs are somewhat larger, and the colors might be a bit bolder from what you would normally expect from a traditional batik.
 It still manages to provide a festive look.